apexu06/soundcloud-dl-v2/README.md

 ```
 $ scdl --url https://www.soundcloud.com/user/song --artist shrek
 ```
-This will enter prompt your for input, however it will skip the options to input a url and change the artist.
+This will prompt your for input, however it will skip the options to input a url and change the artist.

 ### use default metadata and url
 ```